Azerbaijanis in Turkey

 Azerbaijanis in Turkey are Turkish citizens and permanent residents of ethnic Azerbaijani background.
-It is difficult to determine the exact number of ethnic Azerbaijanis currently residing in Turkey since ethnicity is a rather fluid concept in Turkish culture.
 According to some estimates, there are currently around 800,000 Twelver Shias in Turkey, however this figure may differ substantially from the real one.
-Beside the Turkish-Azerbaijanis, there are up to 300,000 of Azerbaijani citizens who reside in Turkey.
+There are up to 4,500,000 Azerbaijanis who reside in Turkey, according to information provided by the Diaspora Committee of Azerbaijan, although the factual accuracy, methodology, and criteria used for this figure are disputed.
 They are currently the largest ethnic group in the city of Iğdır and second largest ethnic group in Kars, where they constitute majority in the district of Akyaka (Şörəyel).

 History

 Azerbaijanis first settled in what is now Turkey during the period of Safavi governance over Kars and neighbouring areas.
 Their numbers grew during the first half of the nineteenth century, when following the Russo-Persian War (1804–1813), the Russo-Persian War (1826–1828) and the respectively out coming Gulistan and Turkmenchay treaties between Persia and Russia, Persia was forced to cede sovereignty over the khanates of Karabakh (1813), Nakhchivan (1828) and Erivan (1828), among others to Russia, and the Treaty of Adrianople gave Christians and Muslims the right to choose a place of residence between Russia and Turkey.
 Similarly to those of the North Caucasus, large groups of local Muslim population refused to live within Russian boundaries and migrated to Turkey (or Iran) settling in its eastern regions, especially in the Şenkaya district of Erzurum and the Taşlıçay district of Ağrı.
 The Turkish dialect of Erzurum has been grammatically influenced by the Azerbaijani language.
 Phonemic analyses indicate that Azerbaijani-influenced dialects are spoken as far as Elâzığ and Van's Erciş district.

-In 1813, a group of Azerbaijanis from Karabakh settled in Aziziye, in the southern part of the Afyon Province.
+In 1813, a group of Azerbaijanis from Karabakh settled in today's Emirdağ district, in the northern part of the Afyon Province.
 Today their descendants live in the villages of Büyük Karabağ and Orta Karabağ and have recently reestablished cultural ties with their historical homeland through the Turkish International Cooperation and Development Agency.
 Despite having undergone major assimilation in their language and religious beliefs, they still identify themselves as Karabağlı and are viewed as a distinct group by the local population.
 A different branch of the same group settled in Iğdır.
 Caferoğlu argues that the Afyon group may have left Karabakh for Turkey much earlier, in 1578, fighting for the Ottoman Empire in the Second Ottoman–Safavid War.

 In addition, in the early nineteenth century, several Sunni families from Shirvan, particularly from Agsu, settled in Amasya, where for a long time they were known as Şirvanlı.
 In 1894, a unique baroque-style mosque was built here by Şeyh Hacı Mahmut Efendi.
 The mosque has been known as the Şirvanlı Mosque or the Azerîler Mosque.
 The descendants of those migrants nowadays live in six villages of Amasya's Suluova and Merzifon districts and have preserved their Azerbaijani identity and culture.
 Another group of Azerbaijanis from Shaki relocated to Bursa in 1863.